eavanvalkenburg/gsplp/part4.md

 ## Customer case

 Contoso is a large multinational retail company that has stores in Europe and the US.
-For their production systems they are using a combination of CosmosDB

-In the end, their aim is to enable

-[TODO]
+[work-in-progress]

 **This customer case doesn't contain all the information you would have in a real-world scenario, thus feel free to add your own creativity.
 If you want to have your architecture reviewed, you can post it in the Teams community.**